Should I Talk to the Other Driver’s Insurance Company?

 How BetterClaims Can Help

-At BetterClaims, we help you understand your rights after an accident — especially when the insurance company tries to get you to say something that could reduce your payout.
+At BetterClaims, we can connect you with an independent attorney who can help you understand your rights after an accident — including how to handle insurance company questions that may impact your claim

 We provide:

-Don’t let the insurance company control the conversation.
-We’ll help you take it back.
+Don't let the insurance company control the conversation.
+We can connect you with attorneys who will help you take it back.

 Frequently Asked Questions (FAQs)